 Email: firstname.lastname@example.org [GPG Public key]

-I just obtained my PhD degree in September 2020 (More info on my defense).
+I just obtained my PhD degree in September 2020.
 I was part of ENS Paris crypto team under the supervision of Michel Abdalla (ENS) and Henri Gilbert (ANSSI).
 The majority of my PhD has been funded with an industrial grant from Thales.

 Before the PhD, I had the chance to work for Rambus Cryptography Research in San Francisco.